vitay/deeprl/document.md

 <!--PAGEBREAK-->

+## Maximum Entropy RL

+**Work in progress**

+### Entropy regularization

+@Todorov2008 a stochastic policy emerges as the optimal answer when we consider the connection between optimal control and probabilistic inference

+@Toussaint2009 Maximum entropy RL

+@ODonoghue2016 Combining policy gradient and Q-learning

+@Haarnoja2017 Reinforcement Learning with Deep Energy-Based Policies

+### Soft Actor-Critic (SAC)

+* Main limitations of on-policy algorithms: high sample complexity and poor convergence properties, leading to difficult tuining of hyperparameters.

+* Off-policy reduces the sample complexity, but increases the variance = instability.

+@Haarnoja2018a

 ## Distributional learning

 All RL methods based on the Bellman equations use the expectation operator to average returns and compute the values of states and actions: